moorepants/eme185/content/pages/microcontroller-tutorial-part-02.rst

    estimate of what :math:`K_{p}` should be to drive the error to zero.
 Recall that the reference value was found by producing a PWM signal at 30% duty cycle, so the term :math:`u(t) = K_{p}e(t)` should be approximately :math:`0.3 \times 255 = 76.5`.
+If math:`u(t)` should be 76.5, what should math:`K_{p}` be?
    This initial guess will likely produce a proportional constant that is too high and causes instability.
-Divide it by 2 to start.
+   Divide it by 2 to start and try different values.
+Note the steady state error.
 4. Now try casting shadows over the circuit.
 Looking at the LED itself, does it seem to compensate when less light from the ambient environment hits the photocell?
 What do you observe when looking at the error signal in the serial plotter?

-Exercise 5: Adding Integral Control
+Exercise 5: Adding Integral Control (15 minutes)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 As you probably have noticed, proportional controllers may suffer from non-zero